EmilStenstrom/mybgg/README.md

     This starts a webserver in the directory you're in.

 2. Open your web browser and go to `http://localhost:8000`.
 Voliá!
-Any time you make a change to your project you can
+Any time you make a change to your project you can just reload the page to see your changes applied.
+When you're happy with the result, commit your changes.

 ## Updating your project to the latest version when mybgg is updated